-- 8.3.1 In accordance with Section 10.1.1.7 of VOP 2010, where a Secondary Plan has been prepared, to provide context for coordinated development, and to demonstrate conformity with the policies of the Secondary Plan, each development application, in particular those applications intended to develop over a number of phases, shall include a Development Concept Report, providing a detailed description of the proposed development and the manner in which it addresses the policies of the Secondary Plan.
+- 8.3.1 In accordance with Section 10.1.1.7 of VOP 2010, where a Secondary Plan has been prepared, to provide context for coordinated development, and to demonstrate conformity with the policies of the Secondary Plan, each development application, in particular those applications intended to develop over a number of phases, shall included a Development Concept Report, providing a detailed description of the proposed development and the manner in which it addresses the policies of the Secondary Plan.
 The Development Concept Report does not constitute an amendment to this plan.
 Detailed content of the Development Concept Report will be established through the Pre-Application Consultation Process based on the criteria set out in Policy 10.1.1.7 of VOP 2010. - 8.3.2 In accordance with Section 10.1.1.11 of VOP 2010, Phases are to be based upon the existence of, or commitment to construct, the following infrastructure elements where applicable: a. components of the local and primary road network; bus-rapid transit; subway; and public and community services.
 In the Concord GO Secondary Plan, a phasing plan shall be required through the Development Concept Report which will address in particular the planned future transportation infrastructure improvements including potential east-west and north-south road connections, transit improvements, pedestrian sidewalks, trails and path connections in the area and the balance of modal capacity capable of satisfactorily serving development demands. - 8.3.3 In accordance with Section 4.3.3.8 of VOP 2010, a comprehensive Travel Demand Management (TDM) plan shall be prepared as a part of the required Transportation Impact Study, to the satisfaction of the City and the Region of York.
 Section 4.3.3.8 of VOP 2010 provides the requirements for the travel demand management program. - 8.3.4 The following criteria shall be addressed in the review of all development applications to ensure that new development pays for and implements the necessary infrastructure: - a) the development contributes to, or can be appropriately integrated within the logical sequencing of all required sewer, water, stormwater, transportation and transit facilities; - b) the development satisfies all requirements regarding the provision of parkland and community facilities; and, - c) the development implements the infrastructure necessary to support the planned development, including but not limited to the construction of the planned road network, and upgrades to sewer, water and stormwater infrastructure. - 8.3.5 Stormwater management reports submitted in support of the implementing development applications will take into consideration the broader system-wide conditions in order to ensure that future stormwater needs are identified and addressed at the site-specific level.
-The extent of such examination will be determined through the pre-application consultation process with input from the

-Toronto and Region Conservation Authority.
+The extent of such examination will be determined through the pre-application consultation process with input from the Toronto and Region Conservation Authority.
+8.3.4 The following criteria shall be addressed in the review of all development applications to - ensure that new development pays for and implements the necessary infrastructure: - a) the development contributes to, or can be appropriately integrated within the logical sequencing of all required sewer, water, stormwater, transportation and transit facilities;